-The new Government Rates for the Tax Year 2019-20 came in to effect on 6th April.
+The new Government Rates for the Tax Year 2021-22 came in to effect as of the 6th April 2021.

 Tax and National Insurance Thresholds

 |Lower Earnings Limit

 ||If you pay your employee the LEL or below, there is nothing due to HMRC and your employee will not be entitled to any state pensions or benefits.

 |Bracket between Lower Earnings Limit and NI Threshold

 ||If you pay your employee between these figures there is nothing due to HMRC, however you should still register so your employee will be entitled to state pension and benefits.

 |Employer's (Secondary) NI Threshold

 ||If you pay your employee £170 or more you must register and pay Employer’s NI.

 ||£184 gross per week or more